-The church’s long and diverse religious and cultural history began during the early 1800s.
+The Cathedral’s long and diverse religious and cultural history began during the early 1800s.
 Though today St. George’s serves the Greek Orthodox community, it began as the home of an Episcopal congregation.
 The steadily growing population in Philadelphia during the early 1800s prompted the need to form a new Episcopalian congregation.
 Funds were raised for a new parish, and in 1822 the new Episcopal congregation commissioned John Haviland to design the church, to become St. Andrew’s Episcopal Church.

 Famed English architect John Haviland designed many famous landmarks in Philadelphia.
 Born in Sussex, England, he apprenticed with fellow English architect James Elmes.
 Haviland left England in 1815 to further his career in Russia.
 He then left a year later in search of opportunities in America.
 Settling in Philadelphia, Haviland designed his most famous works here.
 These included the Eastern State Penitentiary, the Walnut Street Theatre, the Franklin Institute, and the First Presbyterian Church as well as St. Andrew’s Episcopal.

 During the early 1900s, many Eastern Orthodox Christians moved into Philadelphia.
 In 1901, the Greek Orthodox Community of Philadelphia was established.
 As the Greek Orthodox population grew, members recognized the need for a new church in the city.
-In 1922, the Greek Orthodox Kathedrikos of St. George purchased the old St. Andrews church naming it in honor of Saint George.
+In 1922, the Greek Orthodox Cathedral of St. George purchased the old St. Andrews Episcopal church naming it in honor of Saint George.
 The Society established the new church, which continues to serve the Orthodox Christian community.

 On April 25, 1971 Archbishop Iakovos, Primate of the Greek Orthodox Church of America at the end of the Divine Liturgy designated Saint George as the Cathedral of Philadelphia and all of the Delaware Valley.
-During 1972, the 150th anniversary of the building of Saint George was celebrated.
+During 1972, the 150th anniversary of the church building of Saint George was celebrated.
 Letters of recognition came from the President of the United States Richard Nixon, Vice President Spiro Agnew, and Governor of the State of Pennsylvania Milton Shapp among others.
 In 1972, following the feast day of Saint George, the Honorable Frank Rizzo, Mayor of Philadelphia offered an “official tribute to the City” for the accomplishments attributed to the Cathedral.

 The Bicentennial Clergy-Laity Congress of 1976 was held in Philadelphia with its headquarters at Saint George.
-The celebration was held over July 4th with the Great Doxoloey chanted at Saint George by the hierarchs, hundreds of priests, and thousands of the faithful who came to participate.
+The celebration was held over July 4th with the Great Doxology chanted at Saint George by the hierarchs, hundreds of priests, and thousands of the faithful who came to participate.
 In recognition of the Cathedral’s participation in the Bicentennial celebration of our nation, an official proclamation was issued by our government on November 12,1976.

-1977 saw the opening of the “Athenagoras Manor", a 94-unit apartment complex for the elderly.
+On 1977 the community saw the opening of the “Athenagoras Manor,” a 94-unit apartment complex for the low-income elderly.
 This project was the first and largest such senior housing building of the Housing and Urban Development Department established by a single parish.
 In 1979, the Chapel of Saint Nektarios, Metropolitan of Pentapolis, was established along the front right side of the sanctuary.

 Philadelphia’s Tri-Centennial Anniversary of her founding by William Penn was celebrated in 1982 and found Saint George as the center of Orthodox Christian participation.
 Hierarchs, clergy and laity of all the Orthodox congregations of the Delaware Valley gathered at Saint George.
 A religious procession brought all to Independence Square for an Orthodox service of Thanksgiving.
 On February 5,1984, an Ecumenical service was celebrated in observance of the 25th anniversary of the enthronement of His Eminence Archbishop Iakovos.
 Religious leaders of all faiths came to participate and pay tribute.

 In 1992, a unique celebration took place.
 In 1942, a photograph of the 250-member Sunday School was taken in front or the classic portico of Saint George.
 Fifty years later, a reunion of those in the photograph took place with 350 people in attendance.
 His Eminence, Archbishop Iakovos celebrated the Divine Liturgy and in the evening, blessed the dinner held at Centennial Hall in Fairmount Park to mark the occasion.

-In 1994, Saint George organized and hosted a National Commemoration of the 50th Anniversary of D-Dav, June 6, 1944-1994.
+In 1994, Saint George organized and hosted a National Commemoration of the 50th Anniversary of D-Day, June 6, 1944-1994.
 The Federal Government designated Saint George as the official sponsor.
 Vice Admiral Michael J. Kalleres, USN, Second Fleet and Commander Striking Fleet Atlantic headed the list of notables who attended the Divine Liturgy and memorial in church.
 Services were continued at the Washington Square monument of the Unknown Soldier with participation of the VFW “Eleftheria Post 6633.”
-A grand banquet followed where veterans of both American and Hellenicarmies were honored.
+A grand banquet followed where veterans of both American and Hellenic armies were honored.